SOLAR POWERED WATER PUMPING

 1. Do you want to power the pump directly from a PV array, which implies that you will only get water when the sun is shining unless you have a storage tank?

-Solar Water Pumping 2At this point, drawing a rough diagram of your proposed system is a good idea so that you can indicate which measurements you will need and identify sources, storage, final discharge points, and required components to go solar.
-A solar powered water system is one of the easiest solar power systems to install and will ultimately save you time and money.
+Solar Water Pumping 2Drawing a rough diagram of your proposed system is a good idea so you understand the scope of the project.
+Then give the pumping experts at Backwoods Solar a call and we can help you design the right system for your application.
+A solar direct water system is one of the easiest solar power systems to install and will ultimately save you time and money.

 Share the Post: